Nicole-Hong/Flight_Distance_Calculation_with_MapReduce/README.md

 [![lifecycle](https://img.shields.io/badge/lifecycle-experimental-orange.svg)](https://www.tidyverse.org/lifecycle/#experimental)

-# Flight Distance Calculation with Map Reduce
+# Flight Distance Calculation with MapReduce

-This project was completed as the Team Project at __YCBS 257 Data at Scale class__ in __Professional Development Certificate Program in Data Science and Machine Learning__ at __McGill University__, and the project introduced the Map Reduce functions for solving the problems with Big Data.
+This project was completed as the Team Project at __YCBS 257 Data at Scale class__ in __Professional Development Certificate Program in Data Science and Machine Learning__ at __McGill University__, and the project introduced the MapReduce functions for solving the problems with Big Data.

 Based on